-I teach screenwriting on freelance basis at different colleges and universities.
-I run non-university level writing workshops at various institutions.
+I teach screenwriting on a freelance/part-time basis in college and university level.
+I prefer to remain an independent researcher and instructor.
+I run private writing workshops at various institutions.

-I am also a PhD candidate at the University of Leiden.
+I am also a PhD candidate at the Leiden University.
 My proposed project analyses Utopian visions in migrant films (an oversimplified and generalised summary).
 Here is the link to my PhD profile.